hack3rs.ca network-security

 practice-plan

-# Run unauthenticated and credentialed scans in a lab and compare outputs.
+# Run an unauthenticated scan and a credentialed scan against the same lab host and compare the difference in findings.

 <- previous tool Security Onion -> next tool Hashcat